For the Class of 2014

-REGIONAL OCCUPATIONAL PROGRAM (ROP): If you would like to build entry level job skills or investigate new career options, consider taking an ROP class, offered after school, in the evenings or on Saturdays.
-See ROP counselor Ms. Aggerwal in C-1 for more information.
+REGIONAL OCCUPATIONAL PROGRAM (ROP): If you would like to build entry level job skills or investigate new career options, consider taking an ROP class.
+For more information speak to your counselor.

 MILITARY SERVICE: If you are considering entering the military service after graduation, local recruiters' names and information are available in the College & Career Center.
 When males reach their 18th birthday they must register with the Selective Service.
 Forms are available online at www.sss.gov.

 FULL TIME JOBS: If you intend to work full-time after graduation, spend some time in the College & Career Center.
 Information is available about job qualifications, how to look for a job, how to prepare for the job interview, and how to write a resume.
 Vocation/trade school information is also on hand.
 Work permits are available in the Counseling office.